Michael Avenatti faces embezzlement trial in California

 Avenatti explored running against Trump in 2020 but his political aspirations evaporated when he was criminally charged.
 He pleaded not guilty to all charges and maintained he was a victim of politically motivated attacks.

-Avenatti is currently suspended from practicing law in California, according to the state bar association.
+Avenatti is currently suspended from practicing law in California, according to the State Bar of California.

 Comments